ThibaudFievet/ThibaudFievet/README.md

 ### I'm Thibaud Fievet, a student in a double diploma in Finance and Data analytics between Edhec Business School and Université de Technologie de Compiègne (UTC)

 > **I am passionate about understanding economic mechanisms and how data and algorithms can drive better decisions and performance.
 Thus, most of my project will be finance-oriented.
-Some of them are personnal project and some other are developped as school project.
+Some of them are personnal project and some others are developped as school project.
 This GitHub profile serves as a professional portfolio of my work, a place where I apply my skills, document my learning journey, and showcase my abilities to potential recruiters and collaborators.**

 ---